 - Third, many defendants with prior convictions may have been convicted in states in which the statute does not qualify as a prior conviction under Pennsylvania law, and so it may be possible to have felony shoplifting charges downgraded to misdemeanors.

 - Finally, there are often issues of identification, credibility, and whether the prosecution has sufficient evidence just as in any other type of case.

 The Philadelphia Criminal Defense and Trial Lawyers of Goldstein Mehta LLC have had success handling these types of cases and obtaining successful outcomes for our clients.
 We recognize the issues in retail theft cases and know how to respond.
 We have tried these cases to verdict and obtained acquittals.
 Theft charges are often heard in the Philadelphia Municipal Court, and we have tried hundreds, if not thousands, of cases in that venue.
 However, even when charged as a misdemeanor, retail theft charges are extremely serious due to the potential for damage to a defendant's career and employability.
-Therefore, if you or a loved one are facing retail theft charges in Philadelphia or the surrounding counties, call 267-225-2545 today for a complimentary 15-minute criminal defense strategy session.
+Therefore, if you or a loved one are facing shoplifting charges in Philadelphia or the surrounding counties, call 267-225-2545 today for a complimentary 15-minute criminal defense strategy session.